WeBeginners-Community/DocBook/Algorithms/Selection Sort/selection-sort.md

 # Selection Sort

 A sorting algorithm is used to arrange elements of an array/list in a specific order.
+First, the array is divided into two parts: a sorted portion and an unsorted portion.
+The sorted portion starts as an empty array and the unsorted portion contains all of the elements.
+The algorithm selects the smallest element from the unsorted portion and adds it to the end of the sorted portion.
+This process is repeated until the unsorted portion is empty and the entire array is sorted.
 ![11](https://www.programiz.com/sites/tutorial2program/files/sorting.png)

 ## Working of Selection Sort